 - Join our mailing list (we cannot use the District email list, as we are a separate organization).
 Click here to join or sign up at any staffed PTA event table.

 - Friend us on Facebook at Rattlesnake School PTA.

 - Come to the monthly meetings if you can (see the Calendar for dates/times) or read through the General Meeting minutes afterward to keep informed on upcoming events and volunteer requests.

 Volunteering in the Family Connection Center

 The FCC uses volunteers for activities like packing EmPower Packs, preparing for and hosting Family Fun Nights, and for other special events and programs.
 Generally speaking, the PTA helps recruit volunteers for these needs, on the behalf of the FCC.
-If there is some particular task you think you’d be great at, please do feel free to directly contact Jen at the FCC.
+If there is some particular task you think you’d be great at, please do feel free to directly contact Stacy at the FCC.
 Learn more about the FCC here.

 Volunteering in the Classroom

 General classroom volunteering typically starts after the first few weeks of school.
 Please note that not all classrooms request or need general volunteers- it definitely varies according to grade, teacher, and individual classroom dynamics.
 Your teacher will reach out to all parents to let you know when/if general classroom volunteers are needed.

 If you want to volunteer your particular knowledge for a self-led lesson or classroom experience, you should directly talk to your teacher about how to best schedule and plan.
 Please keep in mind that scheduling is particularly tight in September, December, just prior to Spring Break (i.e part of March), and in May and June.
 Planning ahead with your child’s teacher will let you work with him or her as a team to ensure your time working in the classroom is a great experience for everyone!